 - a.
-The confidential intermediary shall demonstrate adequate skills and knowledge to perform the work of a confidential intermediary and shall fulfill ongoing training continuing education requirements as specified by the program to maintain professional growth as specified by ACJA § 7-201 and subsection (L). - b. a.
-The confidential intermediary has an obligation to have knowledge and keep informed of all current and applicable laws regarding adoption issues. - c. b.
-The confidential intermediary shall inform the parties of the availability of resources for support. - d. e.
-The confidential intermediary has a responsibility to maintain a working knowledge of documents and information customarily contained in court and agency files. - e. d.
-The confidential intermediary shall possess the necessary verbal and written communication skills sufficient to perform the confidential intermediary role, including an aptitude for communicating in person, by telephone and by correspondence. - f. e.
+The confidential intermediary shall demonstrate adequate skills and knowledge to perform the work of a confidential intermediary and shall fulfill ongoing continuing education requirements to maintain professional growth as specified by ACJA § 7-201 and subsection (L). - b.
+The confidential intermediary has an obligation to have knowledge and keep informed of all current and applicable laws regarding adoption and sibling information exchange issues. - c.
+The confidential intermediary shall inform the parties of the availability of resources for support. - d.
+The confidential intermediary has a responsibility to maintain a working knowledge of documents and information customarily contained in court and agency files. - e.
+The confidential intermediary shall possess the necessary verbal and written communication skills sufficient to perform the confidential intermediary role, including an aptitude for communicating in person, by telephone and by correspondence. - f.
 The confidential intermediary shall manage each case proficiently.
-Skills required include, but are not limited to, skills necessary to perform the search, make contact, maintain records and discharge the case in a timely fashion. - g. f.
-The confidential intermediary shall keep the client reasonably informed about the status of the search and promptly comply with reasonable requests for information. - h. g.
-The confidential intermediary shall prepare complete, accurate and understandable reports and discharge summaries.

-- i. h.
-The confidential intermediary shall conduct each search demonstrating efforts appropriate to the case. - j. i.
-The confidential intermediary shall perform a diligent and expedient search if the search is a court-ordered medical search. - k. j.
+Skills required include, but are not limited to, skills necessary to perform the search, make contact, maintain records and discharge the case in a timely fashion. - g.
+The confidential intermediary shall keep the client reasonably informed about the status of the search and promptly comply with reasonable requests for information. - h.
+The confidential intermediary shall prepare complete, accurate and understandable reports and discharge summaries. - i.
+The confidential intermediary shall conduct each search demonstrating efforts appropriate to the case. - j.
+The confidential intermediary shall perform a diligent and expedient search if the search is a court-ordered medical search. - k.
 The confidential intermediary shall otherwise perform a search using proper diligence pursuant to the agreement between the confidential intermediary and client.

-Standard 3.
-Fees and Expenses.
+3. Fees and Expenses.

 - a.
-The confidential intermediary shall charge only those fees and expenses that are reasonable in amounts and necessarily incurred in order to conduct the search and provide services pursuant to Arizona law, the ACJA § 7-201, this section and administrative orders adopted by the supreme court. - b. a.
-The confidential intermediary shall not charge more than the amounts permitted pursuant to Appendix C, the Client Fee Schedule subsection (M)., adopted by the supreme court. - c. b.
+The confidential intermediary shall charge only those fees and expenses that are reasonable in amounts and necessarily incurred in order to conduct the search and provide services pursuant to Arizona law, ACJA § 7-201, this section and administrative orders adopted by the supreme court. - b.
+The confidential intermediary shall not charge more than the amounts permitted pursuant to subsection (M). - c.
 The confidential intermediary shall return to the client all fees collected in advance but not earned.

-Standard 4.
-Sensitivity and Professionalism.
+4. Sensitivity and Professionalism.